 The exact location of the pen tool in Photoshop

 By default, the Pen Tool is located in the lower area of the Toolbar.
-In both Photoshop CC 2018 and 2019, if you click and hold on the Pen Tool in the Toolbar, you’ll get six different Photoshop Pen Tool possibilities (if you’re using an older version of Photoshop, you might only see five).
+In both Photoshop CC 2018 and 2019, if you click and hold on to the Pen Tool in the Toolbar, you’ll get six different Photoshop Pen Tool possibilities (if you’re using an older version of Photoshop, you might only see five).

 The Pen Tool can also be accessed by pressing the “P” key on your keyboard.

-The exact location of the Paths Panel in photoshop
+The exact location of the Paths Panel in Photoshop

 Because the Pen Tool and the Paths Panel work together, the Paths Panel should be visible when you start using the Pen Tool.